-Verdict: Not (yet) recommended, but we’ll keep an eye on the project’s development.
+Verdict: Not (yet) recommended, but I’ll keep an eye on the project’s development.

 PPTP stands for Point-to-Point Tunneling Protocol and is one of the oldest VPN protocols still in use today.
 It runs on TCP port 1723 and was initially developed by Microsoft.

 PPTP is now essentially obsolete due to serious security vulnerabilities.
 We won’t spend too much time discussing PPTP because most people are not even using it anymore.